Prometheus3375/PML-assignment-3/readme.md

 Unfortunately, the performance of the model is very low, 1.18 BLEU.
 Several probable reasons:

 - **Small vocabulary**.
 We have too small GRU RAM.
-Therefore, only 10k sentences from Yandex dataset were used in training.
+Therefore, only 10k sentences from the Yandex dataset were used in training.
 This is too few sentences, resulting in a very small vocabulary.
 Even with such vocabulary, allowed batch size is 60, and 20 epochs of training require 40-50 minutes on GPU.